openharmony/docs/en/application-dev/reference/apis-arkui/js-apis-font.md

   }
 }
 ```
+> **NOTE**
+>
+> To use custom fonts globally in an application, register the fonts through the [windowStage.loadContent](js-apis-window.md#loadcontent9) API in the [onWindowStageCreate](../apis-ability-kit/js-apis-app-ability-uiAbility.md#uiabilityonwindowstagecreate) lifecycle callback in the **EntryAbility.ets** file.
+>
+> In an HSP project, avoid using a relative path to register a custom font.
+For details, see [Accessing Resources in an HSP Through $r](../../quick-start/in-app-hsp.md#accessing-resources-in-an-hsp-through-r).

 ## font.getSystemFontList<sup>10+</sup>

 getSystemFontList(): Array\<string>

-Obtains the list of supported fonts.
+Obtains the list of system fonts.

 **System capability**: SystemCapability.ArkUI.ArkUI.Full